 Recently, Stephen Yaxley-Lennon (aka Tommy Robinson) was committed to prison for contempt of court and this resulted in enormous publicity for him personally and drew attention to the law of contempt.

 “Contempt of court” - (Interference with the administration of justice) - covers a wide variety of conduct which undermines or has the potential to undermine the course of justice, and the procedures which are designed to deal with them.
 The law governing contempt of court is vast" - Law Commission 2012.
+Examples of both contempt at common law and statutory contempts are in this document -

 From outside the Crown Court at Leeds, Mr Robinson used Facebook Live to broadcast in relation to an on-going trial.
 The broadcast took place as defendants arrived at court for the morning court hearing.
 It is reported that, prior to his arrest (related to breach of the peace), the broadcast lasted for over an hour and that Police Officers outside the court building were aware for most (perhaps all) of that time that he was "live streaming."
 A "reporting restriction" applies to that trial.